 try/catch blocks in your

 program.
-If the data returned by the error object needed to change,
+If the data returned by the error object must change, you

-you would have to update the functions you have written to use the
+would have to update the functions to use the new data.

 To see what methods exist for